 Fines incurred by not completing course critiques can be appealed by sending e-mail to the Curriculum Committee Chair.

 Please contact the Curriculum Committee Chair with any questions or concerns.

-Please contact the Elections & Appointments Committee chair with any questions or concerns.
+Please contact the Chair of Elections with any questions or concerns.

 The House Presidents' Association (HPA) is composed of house presidents from all Smith houses that are self-governing.
 It is dedicated to improving the house community experience—a unique part of student life and a tradition specific to Smith.
 The HPA addresses both the fun and serious aspects of the Smith house community, representing its interests to the SGA and the college administration.
 The house presidents are elected by an all-house election in each house.
 The HPA elects its chair and vice chair.

 For current house contact information, please visit the house page on the Smith Social Network.

 Please contact the House Presidents' Association Chair with any questions or concerns.

 The Chartering Committee is responsible for guiding new organizations through the SGA recognizing and chartering process.
 The committee advises organizations and provides sample charters and assistance with revising a new or existing organization’s charter.
 After advising, the Chartering Committee votes on and provides feedback for an organization’s charter.
 To learn more about how to charter or recognize a student organization, visit the “Charter an Organization” tab above to get started.

 Receive all the benefits of being a Smith College Organization, except for the ability to apply for funding from the Finance Committee.
 Recognized organizations have their own email accounts, presence on the Smith Social Network, access to 25Live, a table at the Involvement Fair, and the ability to fundraise.
 After an organization’s first two semesters, Recognized Organizations are able to apply to become Chartered.
 Organizations hoping to become recognized do not have to present or be voted on by the Senate.